Can I submit a valuation report for the insurance later?

 Katrin Straub

-Do you own valuable items but have failed to document their value for insurance purposes?
-In the event of a claim, this can quickly lead to financial disappointment.
-However, there are ways to submit a valuation for the insurance retrospectively and secure your claim.
+You own valuable items, but have failed to document their value for insurance purposes?
+In the event of a claim, this can quickly turn into a financial disappointment.
+There are, however, ways to submit a valuation for insurance after the fact and secure your claim.

 The topic in brief and concise terms

-A valuation report can be submitted after a loss, but the burden of proof for the value lies entirely with the policyholder.
+Although a valuation report can be submitted after a loss, the burden of proof for the value lies entirely with the policyholder.

-Without a prior valuation, there is a risk of underinsurance, which can lead to proportional reductions in compensation in the event of a claim.
+Without a prior valuation, there is a risk of underinsurance, which in the event of a claim leads to proportional reductions in compensation.

-For high-quality items such as classic cars or art, a current valuation report is often a prerequisite for insurance coverage and should be updated every two to three years.
+For high-value items such as classic cars or works of art, an up-to-date valuation report is often a prerequisite for insurance cover and should be renewed every two to three years.

-The Invisible Danger: Why a Missing Assessment Leads to Underinsurance
+The Invisible Danger: Why a Missing Report Leads to Underinsurance

-Your obligations in the insurance contract: The legal basis of the burden of proof
+Your obligations under the insurance contract: the legal basis of the burden of proof

 The Insurance Contract Act (VVG) clearly regulates the rights and obligations of both parties.
-A central duty of the policyholder is the so-called obligation.
-This includes all contractual duties of cooperation, such as truthfully answering application questions.
-In the event of a claim, this includes the duty to prove the occurrence and extent of the damage.
-If you cannot provide evidence of the value of a stolen piece of jewellery, you breach this duty of disclosure.
-The consequence could be a reduction in benefits or, in the worst case, complete exemption of the insurer from providing benefits.
-A report created after the damage is legally weaker than one created before the damage.
-The insurer may question its neutrality and commission a counter-report, which often leads to disputes.
-An appropriate classic car insurance therefore usually requires an appraisal from the outset.
-This strengthens the legal position of the policyholder from the very beginning.
+A key duty of the policyholder is the so-called obligation of compliance.
+This includes all contractual duties of cooperation, such as answering application questions truthfully.
+In the event of a claim, this also includes the duty to prove the occurrence and amount of the loss.
+If you cannot substantiate the value of a stolen piece of jewellery, you are in breach of this duty to provide information.
+The consequence can be a reduction in benefits or, in the worst case, the insurer being completely released from liability.
+An expert report prepared retrospectively is legally weaker than one prepared before the loss.
+The insurer may question its neutrality and commission its own counter-report, which often leads to disputes.
+A suitable classic car insurance therefore usually requires an expert report from the outset.
+In this way, the policyholder’s legal position is strengthened from the very beginning.

-After the damage: How to successfully submit an assessment
+After the damage event: How to successfully submit an assessment afterwards

-If the damage has already occurred without an appraisal, swift and strategic action is required.
-You must now credibly demonstrate the value at the time of the damage.
-Simply submitting an appraisal you commissioned yourself often isn't enough.
-The insurer will thoroughly examine the circumstances.
-To enhance your chances, you should combine several pieces of evidence.
-Comprehensive documentation is crucial here.
+If the damage has already occurred without a valuation report being available, swift and strategic action is required.
+You must now substantiate the value at the time of the damage.
+Simply submitting a report commissioned by you afterwards is often not enough.
+The insurer will examine the circumstances carefully.
+To improve your chances, you should combine several forms of evidence.
+Complete documentation is crucial here.

 • Original purchase receipts, invoices or certificates.

-• Photos or videos of the item in your possession before the damage.
+• Photos or videos of the item in your possession before the damage occurred.

 • Statements from witnesses who can confirm the value or ownership.

-• Bank or credit card statements that prove the purchase.
+• Bank or credit card statements proving the purchase.

 • A damage and valuation report prepared by a recognised expert.

-Our expert tip: Communicate transparently with your insurance company from the start and announce the submission of additional evidence.
+Our expert tip: Communicate transparently with your insurer from the outset and announce that you will submit supporting evidence later.
 A cooperative approach can avoid confrontation and speed up the process.
-Knowing the costs of classic car insurance helps to properly assess the vehicle's value.
+Understanding the costs of classic car insurance also helps you assess the vehicle's value correctly.

-The costs for a preventive appraisal may seem like an unnecessary expense to some.
-However, a comparison of the potential outcomes in the event of damage presents a different picture.
+The costs of a preventative valuation report may seem like an unnecessary expense to some.
+However, a comparison of the potential outcomes in the event of a claim paints a different picture.
 A short appraisal for a classic car often costs only a few hundred euros.
-In contrast, a lack of verification can lead to a loss of several tens of thousands of euros.
-Consider an example calculation: A classic car has a market value of 50,000 euros.
-Without an appraisal, it is generally valued at 25,000 euros in the policy.
-In the event of theft, this creates a direct gap of 25,000 euros.
-The cost of an appraisal, about 500 euros, would have prevented this loss.
-Therefore, the investment in a professional valuation amounts to only one percent of the potential loss.
-Choosing the right appraisal for classic cars secures coverage for a fraction of the vehicle's value.
-This preventive measure is the key to full compensation.
+By contrast, a lack of proof can lead to a loss of many tens of thousands of euros.
+Let us look at a worked example: a classic car has a market value of 50,000 euros.
+Without an appraisal, it is valued in the policy at a flat rate of 25,000 euros.
+In the event of theft, this creates a direct shortfall of 25,000 euros.
+The cost of an appraisal of around 500 euros would have prevented this loss.
+The investment in a professional valuation therefore amounts to only one per cent of the potential loss.
+Anyone who chooses the right appraisal for classic cars protects themselves for a fraction of the vehicle’s value.
+This preventative measure is the key to full compensation.

-Special cases in focus: What's particularly important for classic cars, art and jewellery
+Special cases in focus: What is particularly important for classic cars, art and jewellery

-Here are the three most important types of appraisals:
+Here are the three most important types of appraisal:

-2. Comprehensive appraisal: Documents condition, history, and originality in detail, important for very high-value objects.
+2. Comprehensive valuation report: Documents condition, history and originality in detail, important for very high-value items.

-3. Appraisal according to § 23 StVZO: Necessary for registration as a historic vehicle (H registration) in Germany.
+3. Appraisal in accordance with Section 23 StVZO: Required for approval as a historic vehicle (H licence plate) in Germany.

-Our expert tip: Have appraisals for valuables in volatile markets, like art or collectible vehicles, updated every two to three years.
-This is the only way to ensure that an increase in value is reflected in the insurance coverage and that you are not underinsured.
-This is an important step when assembling everything necessary for classic car insurance.
+Our expert tip: Have valuations for valuable items on volatile markets, such as art or collector vehicles, updated every two to three years.
+This is the only way to ensure that any increase in value is reflected in your insurance cover and that you are not underinsured.
+This is an important step when putting together everything required for classic car insurance.

 Conclusion: Proactive action beats risky waiting

-The question of whether you can submit a valuation report to the insurance company afterwards can be answered with a 'Yes, but'.
-It is legally possible, but associated with significant disadvantages and risks.
-The burden of proof always lies with the policyholder, and a retrospective report holds a weaker position than one prepared preventively.
-The best strategy is to have valuable possessions appraised early and professionally.
-This small investment protects against major financial losses and ensures smooth processing in the event of a claim.
-Act before it’s too late.
+The question of whether a valuation report can be submitted to the insurer afterwards can be answered with a “yes, but”.
+It is legally possible, but it comes with significant disadvantages and risks.
+The burden of proof always lies with the policyholder, and a retrospective appraisal is in a weaker position than one prepared proactively.
+The best strategy is to have valuable possessions professionally valued at an early stage.
+This small investment protects against major financial losses and ensures a smooth claims process in the event of a loss.
+Act before it is too late.

 FAQ

-Can I submit an appraisal for the insurance later?
+Can I submit a valuation report for the insurance later?

-Yes, in principle, you can submit a valuation report even after a claim.
-However, you are then fully responsible for proving the item's value at the time the damage occurred, which is often difficult and can lead to disputes with the insurance company.
+Yes, in principle you can also submit a valuation report after a loss has occurred.
+However, you then bear the full burden of proof to demonstrate the value of the item at the time of the damage, which is often difficult and can lead to disputes with the insurer.

-What is a breach of duty in connection with a valuation?
+What is a breach of duty in connection with a valuation report?

-A breach of duty occurs if you do not fulfil your contractual obligations.
-If you cannot prove the value of a damaged or stolen item, you violate your duty of disclosure.
-This may lead to a reduction or refusal of the insurance benefit.
+A breach of an obligation occurs if you do not fulfil your contractual obligations.
+If you cannot prove the value of a damaged or stolen item, you are breaching your duty to provide information.
+This may result in a reduction or refusal of the insurance benefit.

-An appraisal prepared before the event of damage clearly defines the insured value and prevents underinsurance.
-It serves as an incontestable basis for compensation, avoiding lengthy evidence procedures and financial losses.
+An appraisal drawn up before a loss clearly defines the insured value and helps prevent underinsurance.
+It serves as an incontestable basis for compensation and prevents lengthy evidentiary proceedings and financial losses.

-How can I verify the value of jewellery or art without an appraisal?
+How do I prove the value of jewellery or art without an appraisal?

 Without an appraisal, you must provide alternative evidence.
-This includes purchase receipts, certificates, photos showing the item in your possession, or detailed account statements.
-However, for very valuable pieces, this is often not sufficient.
+This includes purchase receipts, certificates, photos showing the item in your possession, or detailed bank statements.
+However, for very valuable items, this is often not sufficient.

-How often should an appraisal for a classic car be updated?
+How often should a valuation report for a classic car be updated?

-Since the value of vintage cars can fluctuate, it is recommended to update the appraisal every two to three years.
-This ensures that your insurance coverage keeps pace with the value development.
+As the value of classic cars can fluctuate, it is recommended to update the valuation every two to three years.
+This ensures that your insurance cover keeps pace with changes in value.

-The costs vary depending on the type and scope.
-A short appraisal for a vintage car can cost between 150 and 500 Euros.
-A comprehensive appraisal is more expensive.
-However, these costs are minor compared to the potential loss from an inadequately documented damage.
+Costs vary depending on the type and scope.
+A brief report for a classic car can cost between 150 and 500 euros.
+A comprehensive report is more expensive.
+However, these costs are low compared with the potential loss in the event of a claim that has not been sufficiently documented.

 Subscribe to our newsletter